SrisharanMurugesan/Generative-Drone-Frame-with-Topological-Optimization/README.md

 ### Base Model

 The first step is to create or import a general model of the object you want to optimize.
-The key components of this prototype are the regions that you plan to **keep, remove, and connect**.
+The key components of this prototype are the regions that you plan to keep, remove, and fuse.

-For this project, I used an **APEX-style 7-inch drone frame** because it is a common frame size that I use for many of my builds.
+For this project, I used an APEX-style 7-inch drone frame because it is a common frame size that I use for many of my builds.

-I wanted to see how **Fusion 360** would optimize the frame while keeping the important mounting points and structural regions.
+I wanted to learn how to use Fusion 360's generative design and was curious how Fusion would optimize the frame while keeping the important mounting points and structural regions.

 </td>